yahoo/oss-guide/docs/promoting/blog.md

 ---
 layout: default
-title: Blogging Your Open Source Projects
+title: Blogging About Your Projects
-parent: Promoting Your Open Source Projects
+parent: Promoting Your Projects
 nav_order: 1
 ---